menu

 Occupations and Workforce

-Salina is a blue-collar town, with 38.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Salina is generally considered to be a blue-collar town.
+38.52% of the Salina workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salina is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Salina who work in sales jobs (10.05%), office and administrative support (8.13%), and healthcare suport services (7.18%).

 Of important note, Salina is also a town of artists.
 Salina has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Salina’s character.